mikejturner/RunAgainPlease/README.md

 We only want the number that represents the energy so we use `token` to select the 5th "word" on the line.

-Later in the script when we want to access the energy parameter we must remember to refer to it as `$energy`.
+Later on when we want to access the energy parameter we must remember to refer to it as `$energy`.

 **Example:**